What’s Considered a Wrongful Death?

 Two of the most common causes of wrongful death include:

 - Work Accidents: If a person was killed while working, it’s likely that their employer could have prevented their death.
-Failure to maintain equipment, provide safety equipment, training, or hiring unqualified workers can trigger a deadly accident.
-It’s the legal and ethical responsible of employers to make sure these things don’t happen.
+Failure to maintain equipment, provide safety equipment or training, or hiring unqualified workers can trigger a deadly accident.
+It’s the legal and ethical responsibility of employers to make sure these things don’t happen.
 Common fatal work accidents in Dallas include incidents in oilfields as well as construction accidents.

 - Motor Vehicle Accidents: As one of the most populated metro areas in the state, Dallas is no stranger to serious motor vehicle accidents.
 Often, deadly accidents could have been prevented if a driver had been paying attention or had obeyed traffic laws.
 Additionally, manufacturers might be liable for the death of a person in a vehicle collision because of faulty parts, like airbags that failed to deploy.